 The working class must be firmly convinced there is a better way to organise society, a socialist way, and that they have the major responsibility in getting there and bringing others along too.
 This duty is known as the leading role of the working class.

-One of the main barriers was what Lenin called “economism”, the idea that only issues related to the economic struggle of the working class, i.e. their immediate workplace issues, should be taken up by the trade unions.
+One of the main barriers to developing such a consciousness was what Lenin called “economism”, the idea that only issues related to the economic struggle of the working class, i.e. their immediate workplace issues, should be taken up by the trade unions.

 Lenin was scathing of economism, noting that economic concessions are relatively easy to win and when granted, often “win the confidence of the working masses”.

 For this reason he said, “we Social-Democrats [communists] must not under any circumstances or in any way whatever create grounds for the belief (or the misunderstanding) that we attach greater value to economic reforms, or that we regard them as being particularly important, etc.”